-Students must complete a minimum of 70 hours work placement in an Information and Digital Technology related industry workplace (35 hours in each of Years 11 and 12).
-It is permissible for up to 50% to be undertaken in a simulated Information and Digital environment.
+Students must complete a minimum of 70 hours work placement in a Construction related industry workplace (35 hours in each of Years 11 and 12).

-Optional HSC examination:

-Students completing this course are eligible to sit an optional, written HSC examination.
-The questions will be drawn from the Compulsory Units of Competency.
+Optional HSC examination: Students completing this course are eligible to sit an optional, written HSC examination.
+The questions will be drawn from the compulsory Units of Competency.
 The purpose of the examination is to provide a mark which may be used in the calculation of the ATAR.
 The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive an AQF VET qualification.

-N Determinations:

-Where a student has not met NESA course completion criteria, including meeting work placement requirements, they will receive an 'N' determination (course not satisfactorily completed).
+N Determinations: Where a student has not met NESA course completion criteria, including meeting work placement requirements, they will receive an 'N' determination (course not satisfactorily completed).
 The course will then not count towards the HSC although units of competency achieved will still count towards an AQF VET qualification.

-Appeals:

-Students may lodge appeals against assessment decisions or 'N' determinations through their school or college.

-Recognition of Prior Learning:

-Students may apply for Recognition of Prior Learning by submitting current evidence of their competency against relevant units of competency.
+Appeals: Students may lodge appeals against assessment decisions or 'N' determinations through their school or college.
+Recognition of Prior Learning: Students may apply for Recognition of Prior Learning by submitting current evidence of their competency against relevant units of competency.
 If a student is assessed as competent in a unit of competency there is no need for further training for that unit.